margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for the ways people give their change to charity
 * Grateful to meet an old friend outside
 * Grateful for the warmth of the Sun
+* Grateful for the Arab world
+* Grateful for the Israel world
+* Grateful for a morning wake-up call with my sister
+* Grateful to learn about posture at camp

 ## Interracial Couples ##
 The love between interracial couples is like the white keys and the black keys on the piano coming together in harmony.